Privacy policy

 What is Google Analytics?

-• Audience reports: Audience reports help us get to know our users better and know more precisely who is interested in our service.
+• Target group reports: Through target group reports we get to know our users better and know more precisely who is interested in our service.

-• Real-time reports: Here we always know immediately what is happening on our website.
-For example, we can see how many users are reading this text.
+• Real-time reports: Here we always find out immediately what is happening on our website.
+For example, we can see how many users are currently reading this text.

 Why do we use Google Analytics on our website?